If you wake up with crustiness or goop around the edges of your eyes, this is normal. Everyone has this kind of discharge, or rheum, in the morning.

-However, there are some kinds of eye discharge that indicate a more serious condition.
-If your morning eye discharge turns yellow or green, for example, you may have an infection.
-If your eyes discharge more material than normal, this may indicate problems with your eyes.
-Discharge during the day, while you are awake, is a sign of a more serious condition.
+There are some kinds of eye discharge that indicate a more serious condition.
+If your morning eye discharge turns yellow or green, you may have an infection.
+If your eyes discharge more substance than normal, this may indicate problems with your eyes.
+Discharge during the day, while you are awake, is often a sign of a more serious condition.

 Eye Discharge May Have a Medical Cause That Requires Treatment

-Generally, some rheum collected around your eyes, eyelids, and eyelashes is fine when you wake up.
+Generally, some rheum or “sleep” that has collected around your eyes, eyelids, and eyelashes is fine when you wake up.
 However, if you wake up with different-colored rheum, blurry vision, light sensitivity, or pain in your eyes, this may indicate an eye infection or another serious eye condition, which is also producing discharge.

 Some causes of eye discharge that need treatment include:

-Keep your hands clean, so when you apply makeup, put in contact lenses, or rub your eyes because you are tired, you reduce your risk of getting an eye infection.
-If you are concerned about the discharge from your eyes, even in the morning, soak a clean washcloth or the corner of a clean towel in warm water, then wipe the area around your eyes, eyelids, and eyelashes.
-This removes the gunk and feels relaxing.
+If you are concerned about the discharge from your eyes, even in the morning, soak a clean washcloth or the corner of a clean towel in warm water.
+Then, wipe the area around your eyes, eyelids, and eyelashes.
+This removes the gunk and can also feel relaxing.

 Changes in Eye Discharge Indicate Changes in Your Eye Health

 A small amount of discharge, especially when you wake up, is normal for everyone’s eyes.
-However, if your discharge changes color, amount, consistency, or frequency, you may want to speak to an optometrist, especially if this does not stop after one or two days.
+However, if your discharge changes color, amount, consistency, or frequency, speak to an optometrist, especially if this does not stop after one or two days.

 If eye discharge is accompanied by pain, redness, inflammation, changes to skin texture around your eye, trouble seeing clearly, or blood, see a medical professional immediately.